 This is an example of an inference made from incomplete information.
 The group under study in this survey is the collection of adult Americans, which consists of more than 200 million people.
 This is called the population.
 If every individual of this group were to be queried, the survey would be called a census.
-Yet of the millions in the population, the Harris survey examined only 1,256 people.
+Yet of the millions in the population, the Harris survey examined only 1256 people.
 Such a subset of the population is called a sample.

-Once every ten years the U.S. Census Bureau conducts a survey of the entire U.S. population.
+Once every ten years, the U.S. Bureau of the Census conducts a survey of the entire U.S. population.
 The year 2000 census cost the government billions of dollars.
 For the purposes of following health trends, it's not practical to conduct a census.
-It would be too expensive, too time consuming, and too intrusive of people's lives.
-We shall see as we progress through this course that, if done carefully, 1,256 people are sufficient to make reasonable estimates of the opinion of all adult Americans.
+It would be too expensive, too time-consuming, and too intrusive into people's lives.
+We shall see as we progress through this text that, if done carefully, 1256 people are sufficient to make reasonable estimates of the opinion of all adult Americans.
 Samuel Johnson was aware that there is useful information in a sample.
 He said that you don't have to eat the whole ox to know that the meat is tough.

 The people or things in a population are called units.
 If the units are people, they are sometimes called subjects.
 A characteristic of a unit (such as a person's weight, eye color, or the response to a Harris Poll question) is called a variable.
-If a variable has only two possible values (such as a response to a YES or NO question, or a person's sex) it is called a dichotomous variable.
-If a variable assigns one of several categories to each individual (such as person's blood type or hair color) it is called a categorical variable.
-And if a variable assigns a number to each individual (such as a person's age, family size, or weight), it is called a quantitative variable.
+If a variable has only two possible values (such as a response to a Yes or No question, or a person's sex) it is called a dichotomous variable.
+If a variable assigns a number to each individual (such as a person's age, family size, or weight), it is called a quantitative variable.